OET Exam Format Overview in 2024-2025

 4.1.
 Listening Part A

 The pattern of OET Listening Part A will assess your ability to identify specific information.
 You will hear two conversations, or “extracts,” between a medical professional and a patient.
-On your OET answer sheet (or on the screen if you are taking OET on Computer), you will see written case notes containing empty blanks.
+On your OET answer sheet (or on the screen if you are taking OET computer based test), you will see written case notes containing empty blanks.

 What You Need to Do

 If you are taking the OET exam on paper, you will use a pen or pencil to write the answer into the corresponding blank.
-If you are taking OET on Computer, you will type your answer into the space provided.
+If you are taking OET computer based test, you will type your answer into the space provided.
 In the Listening section, correct spelling and capitalization are not essential, as long as you have done your best and the answer is recognizable to the assessors.

 Each blank will require one word or a short phrase.
 You will have time to read through the questions before you listen to the audio.
 As you listen to the extract, you will fill in each empty blank with the correct word or phrase.
 There will be 2 extracts with 12 questions each.
 Each extract will last approximately 5 minutes, for a total of 10 minutes for OET Listening Part A.